Blog – Posted on Wednesday, Mar 06

 The first installment of the Psy-Changeling series introduces readers to the world of the Psy, where emotion and passion are absolutely forbidden.
 Show signs of either, and you are put through a horrific process of “rehabilitation.”

-And so the series begins with Lucas Hunter, a changeling who is hunting the Psy who attacked his packmate.
+And so the Slave to Sensation begins with Lucas Hunter, a changeling who is hunting the Psy who attacked his packmate.
 The only way for him to infiltrate the Psy world is through Sacha, a Psy struggling to fight her own desires.

 For readers who: think that paranormal romance meets The Matrix sounds like their jam.

 Before the events of Some Girls Bite, Merit spent her days pouring over textbooks to write her thesis, but now she spends her time learning how to be a vampire, and trying to fit in with her new undead peers at Hyde Park mansion.
 It’s while she’s being initiated into the sexy world of Chicago’s vampire nightlife that she starts to realize that someone might be out to get her… and to take her from undead to just plain dead.

 For readers who: want a vampire series they can sink their teeth into (pun absolutely intended).

 The first book in Garriger’s Parasol Protectorate series, Soulless takes paranormal romance and smashes it with the wild invention of steampunk and the manners romance of Jane Austin.